 For example, if you've been thinking about adding a HOYA iTrace Surgical Workstation (Hoya Surgical Optics, Chino Hills, California) or a Nidek OPD (Nidek, Fremont, Calif.)
 (40-45 K), or an IOL Master 500 (Carl Zeiss Meditec,Dublin,California) or a Haag-Streit LENSTAR (Haag-Streit,Mason,Ohio) (30-34 K) to your armamentarium in the surgical suite, now may be a great time to make that upgrade and invest in your practice.

 Thanks to various government stimulus measures, the Section 179 deduction for business equipment purchased in 2011 has been raised to $500,000.
-You may not speak IRSese, so let me tell you that the Section 179 deduction means you can expense an entire purchase this year, rather than spreading the expenseand the tax savingsover several years.
-For a summary, visit http://www.section179.org/stimulusacts.html.
+You may not speak IRSese, so let me tell you that the Section 179 deduction means you can expense an entire purchase this year, rather than spreading the expense and the tax savings over several years.

 Refresh your retirement plan.